THE BASIC REQUIREMENTS FOR EMPLOYMENT CONTRACT

 • the employee receives a state pension for old age or lost capacity (disability) pension;

-, i.e. EUR 136.344, social security contributions “ceilings” become applicable.
+If in 2021 employment income from the same employer exceeds 60 average monthly salaries, i.e. EUR 81.162, social security contributions “ceilings” become applicable.
 Please note that social security contributions rates indicated above include compulsory health insurance contributions (6,98%) for which “ceilings” are not applicable.

 Therefore, if the employment income exceeds the threshold, only rate of 6,98% would be applicable for exceeded value.

 TAX EXEMPT BENEFITS